 - Nonmandatory Transfer of Funds

-- A movement of resources (limited to nonsponsored funds) that arises out of the internal decisions of management.
+- A movement of resources (limited to non-sponsored funds) that arises out of the internal decisions of management.
 These transfers are not required, but represent the movement of funds among accounts for specific purposes.
-Additions to loan funds; additions to funds functioning as endowments; general or specific plant additions; prepayments on debt and principal; and additions to departmental funds based on deans' commitments are examples.
+Examples include: additions to loan funds; additions to funds functioning as endowments; general or specific plant additions; prepayments on debt and principal; and additions to departmental funds based on deans' commitments.
 These may or may not cross funds.

 - Resource Responsibility Centers (RRCs)